twistingmercury/scaffolder/README.md

 ## Installation

 To install Scaffolder, make sure you have Go installed on your system.
-Then, you can use the following command to install the tool:
+Use the following command to install the tool:

 ```bash
 go install github.com/twistingmercury/scaffolder@latest